Fractions in 4$40

 GRADES: This class is graded from the weekly quizzes.
 You may print out a report card at the end of the class.

 TIME: In general, expect 1-1.5 hours to work through the lesson plan each week, and an additional 2-5 hours working on assignments and preparing for the quiz.
 I encourage students to give me FOUR days of fractions a week!!
-To split up the work so they are practicing a little bit each day.
+It’s best to split up the work so they are practicing a little bit each day.
 This helps to solidify the concepts.

 Our course begins with the first step for generating great user experiences: understanding what people do, think, say, and feel.
 In this module, you’ll learn how to keep an open mind while learning.